badgerloop-software/github-tutorial/README.md

 ## Step 1: Install WSL

 Once running PowerShell as an admin, type ```wsl --install``` in the terminal and hit enter.
 If all goes to plan, WSL will begin installing Ubuntu, and the terminal window will begin outputing its progress.
-Once the installation finishes, the terminal will tell you that a restart is requeired.
+Once the installation finishes, the terminal will tell you that a restart is required.
 Restart your computer now, then return to the tutorial.

 Once you're back, open Terminal as an admin again, open PowerShell and run the following command: ```wsl --set-default-version 2```.
 This sets your WSL to the correct version for our use.

 [Install link](https://learn.microsoft.com/en-us/windows/wsl/install)

+## Step 2: Ubuntu Setup

+After the restart, an Ubuntu window should open automatically and display the progress of the last of the Ubuntu installation.
+If it didn't open, use the Start menu or the Windows search bar to search for Ubuntu.
+It will appear as a Windows application, so open it up like you would any other app.
+After the installation finishes, you will be asked to enter in a username and password for your distribution.
+You can choose whatever you'd like for these, but an important thing to note is that you will not be able to see your password as you type.
+This is a security feature called blind typing, and is completely normaL.

+As you likely noticed, the Ubuntu window did not open in Windows Terminal.
+Once you've set your login, close out the window and pull up Windows Terminal.
+To get to Ubuntu in Terminal, click the dropdown arrow to the right of the plus button, then click on Ubuntu.

+Now in the Ubuntu terminal, type ```cd ~``` to ensure you're in your root directory.
+Next, run ```sudo apt update && sudo apt upgrade``` to ensure all of your packages are up to date.

 # GitHub Tutorial (Software Start Here)